axtend/axlib/client/network/README.md

 to use on that given substream.

 Protocols that are specific to a certain chain have a `<protocol-id>` in their name.
 This "protocol ID" is defined in the chain specifications.
-For example, the protocol ID of Polkadot is "dot".
+For example, the protocol ID of Axia is "axc".
 In the protocol names below, `<protocol-id>` must be replaced with the corresponding protocol ID.

 > **Note**: It is possible for the same connection to be used for multiple chains.
 For example,